ACRLab/snazzy/README.md

 `conda activate pscope_analysis`

-Install the pasnascope package with `pip`:
+Install the pasna_analysis package with `pip`:

 `pip install -e .`

 ### Organization

-* `pasnascope`: contains the core code used in all analysis
+* `pasna_analysis`: contains the core code used in all analyses
-* `scripts`: Python code that combine the different modules in `pasnascope`, primarily for visualizing movies
+* `pasna_analysis/gui`: GUI code
 * `tests`: contains tests for the code
 * `data`: contains the data for the analysis.
-This folder is kept out of github, and should be populated in your local copy
+This folder is not tracked, and should be populated in your local copy
 * `results`: contains the results of the analyses.
-It is also kept out of github and will be populated by performing the analyses
+It is not tracked either and will be populated by performing the analyses
-* `notebooks`: contains examples and the front-end for using the `pasnascope` main module
+* `notebooks`: contains examples and the front-end for using the `pasna_analysis` main module
-* `docs`: project documentation

 ### Analyses

-The analyses can be executed using the provided jupyter notebooks, or running the files in the `scripts` directory.
+The analyses are primarily executed using the GUI.
-The recommended way to analyze your data is to go through the notebooks in the following order:

-1. `process-raw-data.ipynb`
-2. `vnc-lengh.ipynb`
-3. `activity.ipynb`

-There are details on how to use the code in each one of the notebooks.
+After activating the environment, run `pasna_analysis/gui/gui.py` to start the GUI.
+There are also jupyter notebooks available, which can be used alternatively and allows for image customization.

 ### Adding data

 Each experiment should have one corresponding folder inside `./data/`.
+The expected data is generated using the `pasnascope` package.
 The file structure inside the `data` folder should look like:
+The `embs` directory is used if you want to inspect movies inside the GUI.
+The files are generated with `pasnascope`, as long as the flag `clean_up_data` in there is set to `False`.

 ```
 |-- project_folder